neomikr0n/dotfiles-garuda2023/wiki-wayland-0.9beta.md

 	-V, --verbose-boot			Verbose boot
 ```

-##  To hard reset an iPhone X, follow these steps:
+##  To hard reset an iPhone X:

-    ```
-    Press and quickly release the Volume Up button.
+    - Press and quickly release the Volume Up button.
-    Press and quickly release the Volume Down button.
+    - Press and quickly release the Volume Down button.
-    Press and hold the Side button until the Apple logo appears.
+    - Press and hold the Side (Power) button until the Apple logo appears.

-    ```
+## DFU or Waiting for devices
+Follow these steps to put your device into DFU mode:

+For iPhone 8 and later:
+- Quickly press the Volume Up button, followed by the Volume Down button.
+- Then, press and hold the Side (or Power) button until the screen goes black.
+- After that, hold both the Side (or Power) button and the Volume Down button for about 5 seconds,
+- and then release the Side (or Power) button while continuing to hold the Volume Down button until your device is in DFU mode.

 ## List of Bypass Jailbreak Detection Tweaks on iPhone
 Tweak	Repo